House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The 6 Steps to Identify Wood

-This is an essential step of wood identification.
-You need to determine if you’re looking at natural wood or just a piece of plastic that imitates wood.
-There are a couple of different ways you can detect wood authenticity.
+You need to determine if you’re looking at natural wood or a piece of plastic that imitates wood.
+There are a couple of ways you can determine that the wood is authentic.
 The first way to confirm that the wood is real is to look at the annual growth rings.
 The end of the piece of wood should match the grain direction.
-Natural lumber is undoubtedly taken from a tree if you see the annual growth rings.
-People also tend to replicate natural wood colors on plastic to make it seem as if the wood is real.
+The material is undoubtedly taken from a tree if you see the annual growth rings.
+Manufacturers also replicate natural wood colors on plastic to make it seem real.
 Always check if the color is genuine or painted like wood grain.

-Also, check the wood to confirm if it’s actual lumber or veneer.
-If you see a repeating grain pattern on a large panel, that could be veneer.
-That veneer can be natural or made of plastic, so try to identify the material.
-Even if the surface is authentic, that is still not a solid wood piece.
+Also, check the wood to confirm if it’s lumber or veneer.
+If you see a repeating grain pattern on a large panel, it could be veneer.
+The veneer can be natural or made of plastic.
+Even if the surface is authentic, it is still not a solid wood piece.

 different kinds of maple wood